Dotdashcom/take-home-webdriver-test/Readme-from-Cheng-Zhang.txt

-I submitted NewTest1.java and drag_and_drop_helper.js.
+1. I submitted NewTest1.java and drag_and_drop_helper.js.
 Please review.
+2. There is a bug in the "Dynamic_Controls" case.
+After the Enable/Disable button is clicked, the loading image should disappear after a while, but it is kept there..
+So I removed(//) the assert